 Both have elements in their favour. iOS is more user-friendly and secure; Android is more customisable and available on a much wider variety of devices.
 In fact, wouldn't it be great if you could run both of them on the same smartphone?

 In this article we look at how to install Android (or rather iDroid, a version of Android made for iPhones) on a jailbroken iPhone.
-However, if you'd prefer not to jailbreak your device, we also look at a neat iPhone case that places an Android phone that lets you where instead of installing Android on the iPhone itself it runs on a separate mini Android phone contained within the iPhone's case.
-Read next: How to transfer from iPhone to Android
+However, if you'd prefer not to jailbreak your device, we also look at a neat iPhone case that has a separate mini Android phone contained within it.

 Install Android on a jailbroken iPhone